PennyLaneAI/pennylane/doc/code/interfaces/numpy.rst

 Advanced Autograd usage
 -----------------------

 The PennyLane NumPy interface leverages the Python library `autograd <https://github.com/HIPS/autograd>`_ to enable automatic differentiation of NumPy code, and extends it to provide gradients of quantum circuit functions encapsulated in QNodes.
-In order to make NumPy code differentiable, Autograd provides a wrapped version of NumPy (exposed in PennyLane as :code:`pennylane.numpy`.
+In order to make NumPy code differentiable, Autograd provides a wrapped version of NumPy (exposed in PennyLane as :code:`pennylane.numpy`).

-As stated in other sections, using this interface any hybrid computation should be coded using the wrapped version of NumPy provided by PennyLane. **If you accidentally import the vanilla version of NumPy, your code will not be automatically differentiable.**
+As stated in other sections, using this interface, any hybrid computation should be coded using the wrapped version of NumPy provided by PennyLane. **If you accidentally import the vanilla version of NumPy, your code will not be automatically differentiable.**

 Because of the way autograd wraps NumPy, the PennyLane NumPy interface does not require users to learn a new mini-language for declaring classical computations, or invoke awkward language-dependent functions which replicate basic python control-flow statements (``if`` statements, loops, etc.).
 Users can continue using many of the standard numerical programming practices common in Python and NumPy.